 The Djiri River is a right-bank tributary of the Congo River.
 Its source is located south of the Mbé Plateau and in the high hills extending from the Batéké Plateaus.
 It is 50 kilometers long, has a surface area of 853 km², a flow rate of 27 l/s/km², and a runoff coefficient of 47%.
 The Djiri River, which flows in a NW-SE direction, has five main tributaries, three of them are located on the left bank: the Bilolo River, the Bitatolo River, and the Kouala-Kouala River.
 The Bamba River and the Souo River are located on the right bank (Moukolo and Laraque, 1993).
 The sampling area extends from 04.13095 to 04.18117° South and 15.31177 to 15.32192° East (Figure 1).

-Figure 1: Study area (Mikia et al., 2018)
+Figure 1: Map of Study area (Mikia et al., 2018)

 The climate is of the Lower Congo type and corresponds to Aw4 according to the Köppen classification (Beck and Mahony, 2018).
 The main characteristic is the alternation of a long rainy season, marked by heavy rainfall and high data, and a dry season (from June to September), with almost no rainfall and mild temperatures (Figure 2).
 The wettest months are March, April, November, and December.